yaronf/bibtex2rfc/README.md

 Only the minimum number of fields are translated from bibtex to bibxml.
 There are two reasons for that:

- * Bibtext citations vary a lot in how they interpret the different fields, and in fact, even in their syntax.
+ * Bibtex citations vary a lot in how they interpret the different fields, and in fact, even in their syntax.
  * Bibxml is extremely limited in what it can express.

 ## Futures